F\"orster valley-orbit coupling and topological lattice of hybrid moir\'e excitons: Results

-\textit{ Topological lattice of hybrid moir\'e excitons.} With the $p$-wave intralayer component, moir\'e hybrid excitons can have a long radiative lifetime, favorable for the exploration of correlation and topological matters of these composite bosons.
+With the $p$-wave intralayer component, moir\'e hybrid excitons can have a long radiative lifetime, favorable for the exploration of correlation and topological matters of these composite bosons~\cite{xie2024long-lived}.
 Here we show how nontrivial topology can emerge from the F\"orster VOC in the exciton superlattice, which can be tunable by twisting angle, as well as modest interlayer bias.
 The latter introduces, through the opposite electric dipoles on the two sublattices, a staggered onsite energy $\varepsilon_i = M$ and $-M$ respectively on B and C sites.
 The exciton tight-binding Hamiltonian is then,

 The second term is the valley-conserving kinetic propagation in the moir\'e potential landscape, which is absent between sublattices, and we keep its the leading order effect within each sublattice, i.e. a NNN hopping.
 Its strength $t$ is an exponential function of moir\'e period (Fig.~\ref{fig_TBmodel}c)~\cite{yu2017moire}.
-The momentum space mismatch between the valleys of two layers leads to a constant hopping phase, where $\nu_{i' i} = - \nu_{i i'} = \pm 1$ following the convention shown in Fig.~\ref{fig_TBmodel}c~\cite{yu2017moire, supp}.
+The momentum space mismatch between the valleys of two layers leads to a constant hopping phase, where $\nu_{i' i} = - \nu_{i i'} = \pm 1$ following the convention shown in Fig.~\ref{fig_TBmodel}c~\cite{yu2017moire} (Supplementary Note 2).
 The last term is the F\"orster coupling which we retain only the NN term where $\varphi_{i' i}= 0, \pm \frac{2\pi}{3}$.
 The $4\varphi_{i' i}$ dependence is then equivalent to $\varphi_{i' i}$, such that intervalley F\"orster coupling behaves like a Dressalhaus spin-orbit coupling.